 Introduction

-The Global Carbon Reward (GCR) is a proposed financial incentive that will be offered for mitigated carbon.
+The carbon reward (XCR) is a new type of financial instrument that will be offered for mitigated carbon.
 It is anticipated that a globally managed carbon reward market can be used to gain control over the anthropogenic carbon balance so that highly dangerous climate change can be avoided.
-The GCR will be offered according to a set of reward rules, and reward weightings will be included to incentivise better outcomes for ‘people and planet’.
+The carbon reward will be offered according to a set of reward rules, and reward multipliers will also be included to incentivise more effective outcomes for ‘people and planet’.

-The GCR will be issued as a carbon currency, and the currency will be backed by central banks and monetary policy.
-A unique feature of the carbon currency is that it will be bankable, debt-free, and characterised by long-term value appreciation.
-Although the carbon currency will be a tradable asset, it will not be used as legal tender, and it will not be used to offset carbon emissions.
+The carbon reward will be issued as a digital asset, denoted “XCR” and traded in foreign exchange markets.
+The XCR will be backed by central banks and sovereign guarantees.
+A unique feature of the XCR is that it will be bankable, issued debt-free, and supported by a long-term price floor.
+Although the XCR will be tradable, it is not a carbon credit and it cannot be used to offset carbon emissions.
+Also, the XCR is not a currency (legal tender) because it would not be used as a medium of exchange.

-The GCR policy is designed as a set of causal mechanisms that will enhance its effectiveness.
+The carbon reward policy is designed with a set of causal mechanisms that can enhance the rewards effectiveness.
 The most important causal mechanisms are summarised below, including its integration with other policies in a ‘carrot and stick’ approach.

 The world currently lacks the capacity to meet the goals of the Paris Climate Agreement and support social and ecological regeneration.
 Is there a way to create transformative change?
 We believe there is.